mastodon/blog/content/posts/2025-09-11_quote_posts_are_here/index.md

 ## Stay tuned

-Quote post functionality will arrive on [mastodon.online](http://mastodon.online) and [mastodon.social](http://mastodon.social) next week, and will be available in Mastodon 4.5 soon thereafter.
+As we mentioned at the start, quote post functionality will arrive on [mastodon.online](http://mastodon.online) and [mastodon.social](http://mastodon.social) next week.
 If you use a third-party app, the feature may not show up right away, and you may need to wait for the author to add it.
+It will be available more widely when Mastodon 4.5 is released in the near future.

 For more information on how to use quote posts, [have a look at the FAQ section of the documentation](https://docs.joinmastodon.org/user/quote-posts/#faq).